MichaelCWalsh7/Milestone-Project-2/README.md

 -   Those that were not clearly fall under the moniker of 'Fair Use' as put forward in Section 107 of the Copyright Act.

--   All sounds were taken from [Freesound](https://freesound.org/) and are licesned under the Creative Commons Act.
+-   All sounds were taken from [Freesound](https://freesound.org/) and are licensed under the Creative Commons Act.
 A list of the sounds and their creators can be found [here](https://freesound.org/people/Michael_Walsh/downloaded_sounds/).

 ### Inspirations